taseenrhythm/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock-Paper-Scissors
-A Java implementation of Rock Paper Scissors with Easy, Normal, and Hard difficulty modes.
+A Java implementation of Rock Paper Scissors with "Baby", "Master", and "Impossible" difficulty modes.